nilsding/twitrrerr/README.md

 # twitrrerr

-A simple Twitter client.
-You might not want this.
+A simple Twitter client, made by myself, for myself.  **You** might not want this.

 ## Requirements